-Most drivers might think that they’re more likely to get into a collision when conditions are wintery, but the reality is there are more collisions in August than any other month, followed by July.
+Most drivers might think that they’re more likely to get into a collision when conditions are wintery, but the reality is there are more collisions in July than any other month, followed by November and December.

 2. Frantic Fridays

 Maybe it’s because we’re all in a rush to get home to kick off the weekend, but for many drivers the weekend starts off on the wrong foot.
 Seventeen percent of all police-reported collisions in Canada happen on Fridays; followed by 16% on Thursdays.
 The day with the fewest collisions is Sunday.

 3. The evening rush

 The evening rush hour (starting at 3 p.m. and ending at 6 p.m.) is easily the time of day most prone to collisions.
 This three-hour period in the late afternoon accounts for 25% of all collisions that happen over the course of the day.

 5. When the sun is out

 Car collisions and your car insurance

 Take care, stay safe, and drive carefully to keep your car insurance premiums in check because a collision where you are found to be at fault (even if you're only partially at fault) can be a costly hit to your wallet.
 Don’t let an at-fault accident increase your rates.
 Drive safe and avoid driver distractions to keep your premiums low.